 - Meet any special requirements an animal may require

-A: Yes, we see both puppies are kittens throughout the year.
+Yes, we see both puppies and kittens throughout the year.
 Usually late spring and summer are when we see a spike in the number of kittens and puppies.
-But we would also encourage you to consider an adult dog or cat you may be surprised at how great of pets they can be.
+But we would also encourage you to consider an adult dog or cat, you may be surprised at what great of pets they can be.